MicrosoftDocs/azure-docs/articles/storage/storage-premium-storage.md

 #### IV.
 Change disk caching policy via Azure portal

-1. Find the new or existing DS, DSv2 or GS VM in Azure portal.
+1. Find the new or existing DS, DSv2, GS, or Fs VM in Azure portal.
 2. In the VM All Settings, go to Disks and click on the disk you wish to change.
 3. Change the Host caching option to the desired value, None or ReadOnly or ReadWrite